Moving To San Diego (Relocating To San Diego Guide)

 An ideal location, just across the bridge from downtown San Diego, Coronado is an idyllic community blessed with soft white sand beaches of the Silver Strand, and gentler water that proves perfect for sailing, surfing, and simply enjoying the gorgeous surroundings.
 Home to the National Historic Landmark Hotel Del Coronado Hotel, and the U.S. Naval Air Station North Island, this tied island, connected to the mainland by the tombolo of sand, is a walkable, bikeable, beachfront community with exceptional shopping and cultural activities along Orange Avenue.
 The average home price per square foot hovers around $937, with a median sale price of $1,835,000 and an average size of 2,000 square feet.
 Most homes have an engaging view of the water, in addition to proximity to the Coronado Golf Club, the Sea N Air Golf Club, and of course, often Dr. Beach's top pick as the number one beach in the nation, Silver Strand State Beach.
-Search here for homes for sale in Coronado CA and condos for sale Coronado CA.
+Search here for homes for sale in Coronado CA, condos for sale Coronado CA, Coronado Shores condos for sale, and Coronado Cays homes for sale.

 Where to Buy a Vacation Home/Second Residence